smpetersgithub/AdvancedSQLPuzzles/readme.md

 ## Getting Started

 To get started, clone or download the repository to your local machine.
-I have included readme files for each directory that describes its contents.
+I have included readme files for each directory that describe its contents.
 If anything is unclear, please contact me, and I would be happy to assist.

 ## About Me

 Greetings.
 I am Scott Peters, a resident of Austin, TX.
 I am always eager to collaborate with fellow SQL developers.
 I've probably written the word `SELECT` two hundred thousand times.
-If you would like to connect, please drop me a line.
+If you would like to connect, please don't hesitate to drop me a line.

 ## Conclusion